neondatabase/website/content/docs/reference/glossary.md

 ### Active time

-The amount of active compute time for the Neon Free Tier.
-Free Tier users are limited to 100 hours of active compute time per month.
-See [Free Tier](/docs/introduction/technical-preview-free-tier).
+The amount of active compute hours.
+Neon Free Tier users are provided with 100 hours of active compute hours per month.
+See [Free Tier](/docs/introduction/technical-preview-free-tier) for more information.

 ### Activity Monitor